SamanthaBooth81/clay_and_fire/README.md

 To test profile information I added an address and attempted to checkout an item.
 This ensured that the address saved in the profile was auto-filled on the checkout page.
 To test this further I made an order, ensuring the save details to profile checkbox is ticked and checked the address saved to the user's profile.

-To test the order history, I checked whether the orders placed to test the profile information had been saved to the profile, and the information contained in the order matched what was placed in the bag and checked out.
+To test the order history, I checked whether the orders that were placed to test the profile information had been saved to the profile, and the information contained in the order matched what was placed in the bag and checked out.
+All orders made were listed with a link to the Order Confirmation page.

 To test that accounts cannot be created with the same email address I attempted to create an account for an email that already exists.
 An error message occurred after I clicked submit, ensuring I was unable to create the duplicate account.

 ### 14. As a shopper, I want to be able to be able to recover my password so that I can recover my account access.

 This was tested by clicking the 'Forgot Password' link at the bottom of the login page.
 The user then receives a link via email, therefore I tested this with an existing email to ensure the link was received.